onzfonz/comp227/src/content/1/en/part1c.md

 ![screenshot of re-renders error](../../images/1/5c.png)

 What's going on?
-An event handler is supposed to be either a <i>function</i> or a <i>function reference</i>, and when we write:
+An event handler is supposed to be either a **function** or a **function reference**, and when we write:

 ```js
 <button onClick={setCounter(counter + 1)}>
 ```

-the event handler is actually a <i>function call</i>.
+the event handler is actually a **function call**.
 In many situations this is ok, but not in this particular situation.
-In the beginning, the value of the <i>counter</i> variable is 0.
+In the beginning, the value of the `counter` variable is 0.
-When React renders the component for the first time, it executes the function call <em>setCounter(0+1)</em>, and changes the value of the component's state to 1.
+When React renders the component for the first time, it executes the function call `setCounter(0+1)`, and changes the value of the component's state to 1.
 This will cause the component to be re-rendered, React will execute the setCounter function call again, and the state will change leading to another rerender...

 <!-- Palautetaan siis tapahtumankäsittelijä alkuperäiseen muotoonsa -->